KamikidFu/NTU-CZ2006-Diversity/README.md

 This is a group project for CZ2006 - Software Engineering in [NTU](http://www.ntu.edu.sg/Pages/home.aspx).

 WeVo is an application to support local community connection and welfare.
-WeVo stands for `We` and `Voluntneer` so this is a platform of both charity or organisation and people who want to work some volunteering jobs.
+WeVo stands for `We` and `Voluntneer` so this is a platform for both charity or organisation and people who want to work some volunteering jobs.